jescalan/roots/readme.md

 > **Note:** This project is in early development, and versioning is a little different.
 [Read this](http://markup.im/#q4_cRZ1Q) for more details.

+### v3 Beta Support

+If you help us test the prerelease versions of roots v3, we will love you forever.
+You also get free exclusive premium VIP support from the roots core team, which you can get access to [here](https://gitter.im/jenius/roots).

 ### Dev To Do List

 - [x] basic compile